JujuAdams/Vinyl/docs/4.0/Terminology.md

 ### Shuffle

 Plays a random sound asset from an array of sound assets.
 Shuffle patterns also try to ensure that the same sound is not played twice in a row (in fact, shuffle patterns try to space out sounds as much as possible).

+&nbsp;

+## Emitter

+Building sonically convincing environments involves a lot of detailed work, not least the considered use of panning and spatial positioning.
+Emitters are points or regions in space that can host Vinyl instances.
+As the player moves towards and away from each emitter, sounds played on that emitter pan and modulate their volume accordingly.
+GameMaker has its own [emitter system](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Audio/Audio_Emitters/Audio_Emitters.htm) built around point emitters.
+Vinyl extends this basic featureset to allow for [region emitters](Positional) as well as simple [panned audio](Positional).